SiLab-Bonn/pyBAR/README.md

 - ultra fast raw data analysis, event and cluster building, and raw data validity checks
 - real-time online monitor with GUI

+## Experiments

+The pyBAR readout system was extensively used for various high-energy particle physics experiments as well as detector R&D.
+- Stave 0 demonstrator for the ATLAS High-Luminosity LHC (HL-LHC) upgrade at CERN (28 FEI4 chips): documentation in preparation
+- SHiP experiment at the CERN Super Proton Synchrotron (SPS) facility (24 FEI4 chips): documentation in preparation
+- BEAST/FANGS experiment at the SuperKEKB facility (15 FEI4 chips): documentation in preparation
+- BEAST/TPC experiment at the SuperKEKB facility (8 FEI4 chips): documentation in preparation
+- Detector tests for the ATLAS Diamond Beam Monitor (DBM): DOI: [10.1088/1748-0221/12/03/C03072](https://dx.doi.org/10.1088/1748-0221/12/03/C03072)
+- Various other detector tests at CERN SPS (Geneva, Switzerland), DESY II (Hamburg, Germany), and ELSA (Bonn, Germany)

 ## Installation

 The following packages are required for pyBAR's core functionality: